octopwn/octopwn-wasm-documentation/docs/index.md

 **Currently in development:** Improved automations, tutorials, more attacks and scanners

 ## Release notes for v2.14:
 **New Octopwn Enterprise is in open beta:**
 - Runs as a binary
 - Fully programmable pentesting (Autopwn) available.
 See more details here:
 - Added full Hashcat integration for automatic credential pwning
 - Added LLM integration (local and cloud) for automatic credential parsing for Autopwn
 - Much faster operation due to access to all system resources
-- Builds an all major platforms (Linux, MacOS and Windows)
+- Builds are available for all major platforms (Linux, MacOS and Windows)

 **Octopwn improvements:**
-Automated scanning:
+**Automated scanning:**
 - All scanners can be started easily with the new Automated Scanner.

-New scanners are added:
+**New scanners are added:**
 - added ftp anonymous scanner
 - added smb sppoler scanner
 - added smb webdav scanner

-New attacks are added:
+**New attacks are added:**
 - added ESC1/ESC4 attack
 - added shadowcredentials attack
 - added RBCD attack
 - added constraineddelegation attack

-Graph view utility added:
+**Graph view utility added:**
 - Added 'Graph' view to represent the internal state of the octopwn application.
 - Domain attacks graph representation created, this allows exploiting certain edge types from the UI.

-LLM integration (in Beta):
+**LLM integration (in Beta):**
-- added LLM ask to all sessions, so you can directly ask the LLM eg. to fetch relevant parts of the documentaion or explain certain features and commands
+- added LLM ask to all sessions, so you can directly ask the LLM eg. to fetch relevant parts of the documentation or explain certain features and commands
 - added LLM run to all sessions, so you can prompt the LLM to perform any activity available in Octopwn

-Improved reporting:
+**Improved reporting:**
 - Reporting can now add scanner results to the report

-Scanner improvements:
+**Scanner improvements:**
 - improved (unified) scanner outputs
 - scanners store results not in separate files but in their result parameter
 - mssql pipe scanner now verifies if the pipe is accessible to the user

-Improved plugin system:
+**Improved plugin system:**
 - Easier to add your own plugins to Octopwn and use them in Autopwn

-Proxy improvements:
+**Proxy improvements:**
 - the GOlang proxy binary, now supports interfacing with processes, filesystem operations and has a tailscale server and client version as well
-- .net and python proxies processes/filesystem are enhanced
+- .net and python proxies processes/filesystem capabilities are enhanced
 - .net proxy now has RDP/SMB pipe agent capabilities as well as websocket client version (connect back)

-Misc:
+**Misc:**
 - normalized session parameter handling (now all sessions regardless of type can store arbitrary metadata)
 - more LDAP commands (like certify, trusts etc.) now automatically add targets when successful
-- more SMB commands now automatically add targets when successful3
+- more SMB commands now automatically add targets when successful
 - added 'source' attributes to each object to allow visually (and programmatically) track how each target/proxy/credential/session/scanner was created and from which other session

-Improved UI:
+- multiple bug fixes

+**Improved UI:**
 - Enhanced UI functionality and the startup screen
 - Refactored community license handling in the OctoPwn application
 - Enabled all clients to be created driectly from the ui, including mssql over named pipes
 - SMB pipe scanner now allows one-click client creation on the results
 - All tools are ordered alphabetically now

 ## Release notes for v2.1: